perty/elm-navigation-test/README.md

 This based on the shared state pattern by Ossi Hanhinen.
 See https://github.com/ohanhi/elm-shared-state .

-## Goal
+## Goals

-I just wanted to make my own to thoroughly understand it.

 * Parse URL like http://host:port/details?id=2 even when that is the starting URL.
+Thus, you can bookmark a page.

+* Simulate loading of data.

 * Use a Node server to catch all requests and return the index file.
 Necessary behavior for a back end serving a SPA.